xuankimtran/docs-1/pages/katalon-studio/docs/introduction-to-desired-capabilities.md

 description:
 ---

-**Desired Capabilities** are key/value pairs that tell the browser properties such as browser name, browser version, the path of the browser driver in the system, etc. to determine the browsers' behaviors at runtime.
+**Desired Capabilities** are key/value pairs that tell the browser properties such as browser name, browser version, and the path of the browser driver in the system. to determine the browsers' behaviors at runtime.
 Desired capabilities which can be used to configure such additional driver instances as FirefoxDriver, ChromeDriver, InternetExplorerDriver, Selenium WebDriver are useful in the following cases:

 * Setting the browser and device properties in mobile testing
 * Adding extra settings to browsers in web testing

 Katalon Studio allows you to define these Desired Capabilities in Project Settings.

-## Understand the Settings

 You need to identify which environment you want to customize its behaviors before defining desired capabilities in a Katalon project.
-Below is the list of supported environments as well as their locations in project settings:

-### Remote

-* Define Desired Capabilities for execution on a remote web server.
-* **Project > Settings > Desired Capabilities > Remote**.

-### Windows

-* Define Desired Capabilities for execution on WinAppDriver.
-* **Project > Settings > Desired Capabilities > Windows**.

-### Custom

-* Define a custom option for execution.
-* **Project > Settings > Desired Capabilities > Custom**.

-> If you want to make a list of your own custom Desired Capabilities for some environments, then it's suggested to use '**Custom**' settings in this case.

-### WebUI

-* Define Desired Capabilities for local execution using Chrome, Firefox, IE, Safari, or Edge.
-* **Project > Settings > Desired Capabilities > WebUI > Chrome/Firefox/IE/Safari/Edge**.

-### WebUI- Headless Browsers

-* Define Desired Capabilities for execution with a headless instance using Chrome or Firefox.
-* **Project > Settings > Desired Capabilities > WebUI >Chrome (Headless)/Firefox (Headless)**.

-### Mobile

-* Define Desired Capabilities for execution with Android or iOS devices.
-* **Project > Settings > Desired Capabilities > Mobile > Android/iOS**.

-## Configure Desired Capabilities in Katalon Studio

 After selecting the environment, you can manage its desired capabilities with:

 * **Add**: to add a new row to the **Desired Capabilities** list.
   * Provide the name of the property that you'd like to configure and its type.